Best Business Phone System for Small Business AU

 Do I need special phones for VoIP?

 For a hosted PBX system, you need SIP-compatible desk phones or a softphone application on a computer or mobile device.
 SIP phones from brands like Yealink, Grandstream, and Polycom are widely used in Australia and are pre-configured by most hosted PBX providers.
 You do not need special hardware if you use a softphone, which runs as an app on your existing device.
+Meeting rooms benefit from a dedicated conference phone like the Yealink CP925, which registers as a direct SIP extension and provides 360-degree omnidirectional audio for 4-8 person rooms.

 Not Sure Which VoIP System Is Right for Your Business?